Kristen Bell’s husband raises eyebrows after he shared a naked photo of her

 The 44-year-old was nominated for Best Comedy Actress for her performance as the lead character Joanne in the Netflix series Nobody Wants This.

-It’s the first time that the Veronica Mars star has ever been nominated for an Emmy and, to celebrate the occasion, Shepard shared a candid but censored photo of Bell, who appeared to be practising yoga outside while completely naked.
+It’s the first time that the Veronica Mars star has ever been nominated for an Emmy and, to celebrate the occasion, Shepard shared a candid but censored photo of Bell on Instagram, who appeared to be practising yoga outside while completely naked.

 On Instagram, Shepard wrote in the caption of his post: “People might not know everything that happens behind the scenes in order to create an Emmy-nominated performance like Kristen’s.
 This may or may not have been a part of her training, but it felt right.
 CONGRATULATIONS!!!!!”